 In early 1932, Seaholm assigned engineers Ralph F. Beck and Walter B. Herndon to assist Thompson with his automatic transmission project, which was dubbed the “Military Transmission.”
 Although the project would eventually have military applications, the moniker was just a codename, intended — like the ominous “Keep Out” sign hung outside the door — to discourage prying eyes.

 The Military Transmission project’s objective was to develop a planetary gearset that could be operated automatically by means of hydraulic servos.
-The first fruit of this work, on which Thompson filed a patent in March 1933 (U.S. Patent No. 2,285,760), was a conventional sliding-gear transmission augmented by a two-speed planetary gearset that provided automatic shifting between direct drive and overdrive ratios.
+The first fruit of this work, for which Thompson filed a patent application in March 1933 (subsequently issued as U.S. Patent No. 2,285,760), was a conventional sliding-gear transmission augmented by a two-speed planetary gearset that provided automatic shifting between direct drive and overdrive ratios.
 The design was similar in principle to the new Reo Self-Shifter, patented two years earlier and announced in May 1933 as a production option for the 1934 Reo Royale and S-4 Flying Cloud.
 For Thompson, the semiautomatic transmission appears to have been mostly an early essay in speed-sensitive hydraulic governor systems, suggesting the direction of his thinking.

 By this time, Buick’s friction drive transmission had been canceled, so for Thompson’s work to go the same way would have been a significant setback to an effort that still had Sloan’s strong personal interest.
-The obvious answer was to transfer Thompson’s project to O.E.
-Hunt’s corporate Engineering Staff, which had its own facilities and budget.
-In January 1935, Thompson and his team moved to the central offices to become a corporate product study group, later named the Transmission Development Group.
+The eventual answer was to transfer Thompson’s project to O.E.
+Hunt’s recently established corporate Engineering Staff, which had its own facilities and budget.
+In late 1934, Thompson and his team moved to the central offices to become a corporate product study group, later named the Transmission Development Group.

 THE AUTOMATIC SAFETY TRANSMISSION

-Some time after Thompson’s group moved to the Engineering Staff, their project came to the attention of Oldsmobile general manager Charles L. McCuen.
-We don’t know if McCuen was aware of Buick’s now-canceled friction drive project, but he was in any case very keen for Oldsmobile to have an automatic transmission of its own.
-He ordered Oldsmobile chief engineer Harold T. Youngren to work closely with Thompson’s group to adapt their ideas into something Oldsmobile could build and sell.
+Not long after Thompson’s group moved to the Engineering Staff, their work came to the attention of Oldsmobile general manager Charles L. McCuen.
+We don’t know how aware McCuen was of Buick’s now-canceled friction drive project, but he was in any case very keen for Oldsmobile to have an automatic transmission of its own.
+He ordered Oldsmobile chief engineer Harold T. Youngren to work closely with Thompson’s group to adapt their ideas for production.

-Later that year, senior corporate management decided that the manufacturing portion of the equation should be handled by Buick, which had unused factory space that could be retooled for the purpose.
-Buick was also ordered to share the new transmission, presumably as sort of a consolation prize for the abortive Roller project.
-That directive sat ill in Flint; Buick engineers still had their own ideas about automatic transmission (some of which would be realized in the postwar Dynaflow) and had no love for the Automatic Safety Transmission, which they hadn’t developed and didn’t want.
+Senior corporate management decided in 1936 that the manufacturing portion of the equation should be handled by Buick, which had unused factory space that could be retooled for the purpose.
+Buick was also ordered to share the new transmission, presumably as a sort of consolation prize for the abortive Roller project.
+That directive sat ill in Flint; Buick engineers still had their own ideas about automatic transmission (some of which would be realized in the postwar Dynaflow) and had no love for the Oldsmobile project, which Buick hadn’t developed and didn’t want.

-By the time the Automatic Safety Transmission appeared on the market, Reo’s Self-Shifter had come and gone and buyer interest in semiautomatic transmissions had proven to be limited.
-Not only were the transmissions complicated, expensive, and often troublesome, they were still not really automatic.
-While their operation was different than that of a conventional transmission, saying they were easier to use (much less safer, as Oldsmobile claimed) was arguable, particularly since they retained the clutch pedal of which many American motorists would have been happily rid.
+By the time the Automatic Safety Transmission appeared on the market, the Reo Self-Shifter had come and gone, and buyer interest in semiautomatic transmissions had proven to be limited.
+Not only were these transmissions complicated, expensive, and often troublesome, they were still not really automatic.
+While their operation was different than that of a conventional transmission, saying they were easier to use (much less safer, as Oldsmobile claimed) was arguable, particularly since they retained the clutch pedal, of which many American motorists would have been happily rid.
 (This lesson was apparently lost on Chrysler, which by 1937 was working on its own M3 semiautomatic transmission for a 1940 introduction.)

-It certainly didn’t help that that the Automatic Safety Transmission wasn’t very reliable, particularly early on.
-The transmission’s teething problems were extensive and Oldsmobile found that Buick engineers and production people, eager to wash their hands of the project, were not much help.
-The transmission was also unfamiliar territory for technicians and Oldsmobile did not encourage tinkering, in part because it took a while for even the factory production engineers to figure out how to resolve certain common issues.
+It certainly didn’t help that the Automatic Safety Transmission wasn’t very reliable, particularly early on.
+The transmission’s teething problems were extensive, and Oldsmobile found that Buick engineers and production people, eager to wash their hands of the project, were not much help.
+The transmission was also unfamiliar territory for dealer technicians, and Oldsmobile did not encourage tinkering, in part because it took a while for even the factory engineers to figure out how to resolve certain common issues.
 As a result, dealers responded to most problems by pulling the transmission and replacing it with a new factory-refurbished unit.
-(Substituting a standard gearbox, which some unhappy owners would probably have preferred, was a more complicated chore that required also replacing the steering column, the entire driveshaft, and ideally the rear axle gears.)
+(Substituting a standard gearbox, which some unhappy owners would probably have preferred, was a far more complicated endeavor that required also replacing the steering column, the entire driveshaft, and ideally the rear axle gears.)
+Even when the transmission was in good mechanical health, it required a fair amount of regular maintenance, including draining the fluid, cleaning the oil pan, and adjusting the brake bands (which had to be done with the car raised and the oil pan off) after 5,000 miles (8,000 km/h) and then every 10,000 miles (16,000 km/h) after that.

-Buick dropped the semiautomatic transmission after only a year and never offered the unit in their bigger cars, but Oldsmobile persisted through the 1939 model year, reducing the list price by $25 for the transmission’s final season.
-Total production, which continued through September 1939, was limited.
-We have no exact figures, but we’ve seen estimates ranging from about 15,000 to as many as 40,000.
-Buick took only about 3,000 of those for itself, so most went into 1937–1939 Oldsmobiles.
-Warranty costs were high and the Automatic Safety Transmission’s suggested retail price was considerably less than Oldsmobile paid Buick for each transmission, so Oldsmobile undoubtedly lost money on the whole endeavor.
+Buick dropped the semiautomatic transmission after only one year and never offered the unit in their bigger models, but Oldsmobile persisted through the 1939 model year, reducing the list price to $75 for the transmission’s final season.
+Total production, which continued through September 1939, was modest; we’ve seen various estimates ranging from about 15,000 to as many as 40,000.
+Buick sold fewer than 4,000 cars with the semiautomatic transmission, and only in 1938, so most units went into 1937–1939 Oldsmobiles.
+Warranty costs were high, and the Automatic Safety Transmission’s suggested retail price was considerably less than the $180 Oldsmobile paid Buick for each transmission, so Oldsmobile undoubtedly lost money on the whole endeavor.
 However, if nothing else, the project provided plenty of real-world experience for the fully automatic transmission Thompson and McCuen still hoped to offer.

 SEMIAUTOMATIC NO MORE